-NAME PIN TYPE FUNCTION D6 C5 IOZ Data Bit 6: Bidirectional data bit 6 of the microprocessor interface.
+NAME PIN # DS33Z11 CSBGA (169) PIN # DS33ZH11 BGA(100) TYPE FUNCTION D6 C5 IOZ Data Bit 6: Bidirectional data bit 6 of the microprocessor interface.
 Not driven when $\overline{CS} = 1$ or $\overline{RST} = 0$.
 D7 C6 IOZ Data Bit 7: Bidirectional data bit 7 of the microprocessor interface.
-Most Significant Bit.
-Not driven when $\overline{CS} = 1$ or $\overline{RST} = 0$.
-SPI_CS E13 0 Active-Low SPI Chip Select: This pin provides the chip select to the external EEPROM, when the SPI port is in master mode. СКРНА F6 I SPI Clock Phase: MISO is sampled on the falling edge when CKPHA is set high, and on the rising edge when set low.
+Most Significant Bit. $\overline{CS} = 1$ or $\overline{RST} = 0$.
+SPI_CS В8 B5 0 Active-Low SPI Chip Select: Provides the chip select to the external EEPROM, when the SPI port is in master mode. СКРНА F6 I SPI Clock Phase: MISO is sampled on the falling edge when CKPHA is set high, and on the rising edge when set low.
 MOSI is updated on the rising edge when CKPHA is set high, and on the falling edge when set low.
-CS D1 I Active-Low Chip Select: This pin must be taken low for read/write operations.
-When \overline{CS} is high, the $\overline{RD}/\overline{DS}$ and \overline{WR} signals are ignored.
-RD/DS E1 I Active-Low Read Data Strobe (Intel Mode): The DS33Z44 drives the data bus (D0-D7) with the contents of the addressed register while $\overline{\text{RD}}$ and $\overline{\text{CS}}$ are both low.
-KU/US Active-Low Data Strobe (Motorola Mode): Used to latch data through the microprocessor interface. $\overline{\rm DS}$ must be low during read and write operations.
-WR/RW E2 ı Active-Low Write (Intel Mode): The DS33Z44 captures the contents of the data bus (D0-D7) on the rising edge of \overline{WR} and writes them to the addressed register location. \overline{CS} must be held low during write operations.
-Active-Low Read Write (Motorola Mode): Used to indicate read or write operation. $R\overline{W}$ must be set high for a register read cycle and low for a register write cycle. ĪNT D3 OZ Active-Low Interrupt Output: Outputs a logic zero when an unmasked interrupt event is detected.
+CS C1 I Active-Low Chip Select: This pin must be taken low for read/write operations.
+When $\overline{\text{CS}}$ is high, the $\overline{\text{RD}}/\overline{\text{DS}}$ and $\overline{\text{WR}}$ signals are ignored.
+RD/DS E1 I Active-Low Read-Data Strobe (Intel Mode): The DS33Z11 drives the data bus (D0-D7) with the contents of the addressed register while RD and CS are both low.
+Active-Low Data Strobe (Motorola Mode): Used to latch data through the microprocessor interface.
+DS must be low WR/RW E2 I during read and write operations.
+Active-Low Write (Intel Mode): The DS33Z11 captures the contents of the data bus (D0-D7) on the rising edge of WR and writes them to the addressed register location.
+CS must be held low during write operations.
+Read Write (Motorola Mode): Used to indicate read or write operation.
+RW must be set high for a register read cycle and low for a register write cycle. ĪNT F3 OZ Active-Low Interrupt Output: Outputs a logic zero when an unmasked interrupt event is detected.
 INT is deasserted when all interrupts have been acknowledged and serviced.
-Active low.
 Inactive state is programmable in register GL.CR1.
-RST D8 I Active-Low Reset: An active-low signal on this pin asynchronously resets the internal registers and logic.
-This pin should remain low until power is stable and then set high for normal operation.
-HWMODE D5 I Hardware Mode: Connect to V{DD} to place the device in Hardware Mode.
+RST D8 C1 I Active-Low Reset: An active low signal on this pin resets the internal registers and logic.
+This pin should remain low until power, SYSCLKI, RX_CLK, and TX_CLK are stable, then set high for normal operation.
+This input requires a clean edge with a rise time of 25ns or less to properly reset the device.
+HWMODE D5 А3 I Hardware Mode: Connect to V {DD} to place the device in Hardware Mode.
 MODEC[1:0] determines the default hardware setting to be used.
 This pin must be held low for control by a microprocessor or an external EEPROM.